-Jayme Callahan is in her second season as an assistant coach and recruiting coordinator for the Badgers.
+Jayme Stewart is in her third season as an assistant coach and recruiting coordinator for the Badgers.

-In her first season at UW, Callahan helped coach Morgan Paige to a third team All-Big Ten selection while in 2014, Taylor Wurtz was an honorable mention All-Big Ten pick.
+In her first season at UW, Stewart helped coach Morgan Paige to a third team All-Big Ten selection while in 2014, Taylor Wurtz was an honorable mention All-Big Ten pick.

 "I am so excited to be a part of this programing that keeps rising under direction of Bobbie," Stewart said.
 "Big things are happening here at Wisconsin, the future looks awesome.
 But most importantly this season, Bobbie has the players competing and playing their hardest.
 If we can stay healthy and keep working this hard, this season is going to be one you won't want to miss!

 Stewart came to Wisconsin after serving as an assistant coach at Clemson University for one season.
 The St. Louis native also served as the recruiting coordinator and assistant coach at La Salle University in 2010-11.
 She signed two top-100 players and four McDonald's All-America nominees while with the Explorers.

 Stewart spent two seasons at Southeast Missouri as an assistant coach and recruiting coordinator from 2008-10 and was also a head coach at Division III Webster University for two seasons.